darleg/ANN/oop/FNN/README.md

 * Function: Produces the final result of the network, which could be a single value for regression tasks or multiple values for classification tasks.
 * Components: Each neuron in this layer represents a possible output.
+B. Forward Propagation
+The process where data moves through the network from the input layer to the output layer:

+1. Input: The input features are fed into the network.
+2. Weighted Sum and Activation: Each neuron in the hidden layer calculates the weighted sum of its inputs, adds a bias, and applies an activation function.
+3. Propagation: The activated values are passed to the next layer.
+4. Output: This process continues until the output layer generates the final prediction.